jcrowgey/lud/README.md

   - [x] nice display for A records
   - [x] nice display for the most popular RRTypes
   - [x] allow the user to specify the resolver
+  - [x] allow FQDN notation in names
+  - [x] allow a direct query against the DNS root
   - [ ] allow the user to specify query flags
   - [ ] nice display for all other RRTypes
   - [ ] support EDNS